redhat-best-practices-for-k8s/test-network-function/README.md

 This repository contains a set of network function test cases and the framework to build more.
 It also generates reports (claim.json) on the result of a test run.
-The tests and framework are intended to verify the correct functioning of Cloud-Native Network Functions (CNFs) running on an OpenShift installation.
+The tests and framework are intended to test the interaction of Cloud-Native Network Functions (CNFs) with OpenShift Container Platform.

 The suite is provided here in part so that CNF Developers can use the suite to test their CNFs readiness for certification.
 Please see "CNF Developers" below for more information.